Using Front Chat

-Front Chat also allows you to customize your branding with a custom color, logo, and header greeting.
-You can also set an automated welcome message to be pushed to every site visitor and enable email capture with a custom prompt.
+Front Chat also allows you to customize your branding with custom colors, logos, and header greetings.
+You can also set an automated welcome message to be pushed to every site visitor, and enable email capture with a custom prompt.

 Below is a screen shot of each setting.
-You can edit these at any time in Settings > Team > Inboxes > [Your Chat Channel].
+You can edit these at any time in Settings > Team > Inboxes > select your Front Chat channel.

 Set offline hours to hide your chat widget